-Liquidity Risk - The risk that certain securities may be difficult or impossible to sell at the time and the price that the Growth Fund or the Income Fund may have to accept a lower price to sell a security, sell other securities to raise cash or give up an investment opportunity, any of which could have a negative effect on Fund management or performance.
+Liquidity Risk - The risk that certain securities may be difficult or impossible to sell at the time and the price that the Growth Fund or the Income Fund would like.
+The Growth Fund or the Income Fund may have to accept a lower price to sell a security, sell other securities to raise cash or give up an investment opportunity, any of which could have a negative effect on Fund management or performance.